 The senior body or individual(s) should make strategic decisions on the risk appetite of the Precious Metals business;

 The senior body or individual(s) should be responsible for the establishment, communication, enforcement and regular review of a compliance and risk management framework that clearly specifies authorities, limits and policies; and

-Risks should be managed prudently and responsibly in accordance with established principles of risk management and Applicable Law.
+Risks should be managed prudently and responsibly in accordance with established principles of risk management, Applicable Law and industry best practice.

-The provision of concise, timely, accurate and understandable compliance risk related information to the senior body or individual(s);
+The provision of concise, timely, accurate and understandable compliance risk related information to the senior body or individual(s).

 The appropriate segregation of duties and independent reporting lines, including the segregation of trading from the compliance and risk management functions and the deal processing, accounting and settlement functions;

-While risk managers and compliance staff may work closely with business units, the compliance and risk management functions should be independent of the business unit and should not be directly involved in revenue generation;
+While risk managers and compliance staff may work closely with business units, the compliance and risk management functions should be independent of the business unit and should not be directly involved in revenue generation. ;

 Compensation structures should be designed not to compromise such independence;